Sitecore/Sitecore-Azure-Quickstart-Templates/Sitecore XC 9.0.0/README.md

 | braintreeEnvironment                         | Specifies where requests via the API are directed – sandbox or production.
 | environmentName                              | The Commerce Engine environment serving the Storefront site.
 | defaultShopName                              | The name of the Storefront site.
-| defaultShopCurrency                          | The default currency currency, e.g. USD.
+| defaultShopCurrency                          | The default currency currency, e.g. "USD".
-| defaultShopLanguage                          | The default language configured language.
+| defaultShopLanguage                          | The default language configured language, e.g. "en".